Bring classrooms to life with MY HERO's Multimedia Resources and Lesson Plans for Teachers. Includes discussion guide and digital storytelling tools.

 Science Lesson Plans and Resources

-Use MY HERO multimedia Ocean Conservation lesson plans and resources curated for middle school students to enrich student learning.
+Use MY HERO multimedia Ocean Conservation lesson plans and resources curated for high school students to enrich learning.
 These resources are connected to the UN Sustainability Goal #14: Life Below Water.

 MY HERO welcomes student stories about environmental heroes submitted through the Create Program.

 Students learn about science heroes as they read these curated stories using the links on the left.

 Active Reading Active note taking helps students focus on finding information and answers.
 Note taking can take the form of outlines, Cornell notes, mind maps or other forms of information organization.
 This is a good opportunity to authentically present these systems and develop their uses.

 Students compare and contrast two of these stories either individually or as pairs.
 Students create a Venn Diagram or 3 column chart to find what characteristics, decisions, actions, beliefs, ideals, goals, etc. the two heroes have in common and what important differences make their stories different.